okugami79/googletrend/README.md

 About
 ----
-Google trend is useful data source.
-Many lead indicator data set

-Have you got tired of clicking manual download of Googletrend data from the web site for your data analysis?
-This package help you importing data to R.
+Google trend is useful data source among data science, which often used for obserbing real-time change of trends of public.
+Such as the change of people getting flu, market interest of product and so on.
+Source of information can be used to model your statistical analysis.

+Googletrend package is written to download avialable data from Google in R session.
+This replaces the manual process of downloading CSV file, importing to R.

+We recently added new google trend features, such google operator (keyword + keyword), google category, specifying the google trend.
+It allows to query the trend data fits to your data analysis.

 Example
 ----